matthewT53/Very-Simple-SMTPS/README.md

 ## How to use:

-This library can be installed with the `conan package manager` or by downloading a release and copying this library's code into your project.
+This library can be integrated into your project by using the `conan package manager` or by downloading a release and copying this library's code into your project.

 ### Conancenter: